Minor Co-production Feature FIlms

 How is the application handled?

-Replies can be expected approx. four weeks after the Danish Film Institute has received the application.
+Replies can be expected approx. five weeks after the Danish Film Institute has received the application.

 How to apply?